I’m a zoologist by education, a parks and countryside manager by profession but a naturalist at heart.

 - Parks and Countryside Manager for a local authority

 - Environmental Policy Officer for a local authority

-- Recreational Planning Consultant
+- Recreational Planning Consultant in the private sector

 Hobbies and interests